-Simple Moving Average Definition
+The Simple Moving Average Indicator Guide

-A simple moving average is the simplest form of a moving average.
+A simple moving average is the simplest form of the moving average indicator.
 A moving average is a mean value calculated over a specific number of recent data points.
-This value is periodically re-calculated, kicking out the oldest value in favour of the most recent period.
+This value is re-calculated at each new data value, kicking out the oldest value in favour of the most recent period.

-How to Calculate a Simple Moving Average
+How to Calculate Simple Moving Average

 We calculate values using the simple moving average formula: